felipecarrillo100/vue-luciad-demo/README.md

 npm install

 #The current package.json points to a luciadria api located at C:\Luciad\LuciadRIA_2018.1\web\luciad
-#To modify this use [addap the path to the location of your LuciadRIA API]
+#To modify this use [addapt the path to the location of your LuciadRIA API]
 npm install C:\Luciad\LuciadRIA_2018.1\web\luciad --save

 # serve with hot reload at localhost:8080